SynchronVM/SynchronVM/spec/architecture.md

 ```

-The context list consists of some number of "Execution Context to Activate".
+The context list consists of some number of "Execution Context to
+Activate".
 A context is activated by copying the stored register state
 into the VM.
 Putting a context to sleep works in the reversed way.

+# Scheduling

+## Virtual Machine Container Scheduling

+Priority based scheduling with pre-emption.

+## Cooperative scheduling within a Virtual Machine

+A program may consist of a number of cooperating tasks that are never
+pre-empted.
+The running task gives up the Execution Unit by executing
+`sleep ns` instruction.

 # The Categorical Abstract Machine

 # Instruction set